×

 Where to Go River Rafting

-For outfitters, high flows mean extra safety measures to maximize the fun and minimize the risks, Rangel says.
+For outfitters, high flows mean extra safety measures to maximize the fun and minimize the risks.
 Some companies are launching larger and more stable rafts, requiring rafters to wear wetsuits, and adding extra safety personnel on the water.
-Others are increasing the minimum-age requirement, which means families with young children will have to wait until mid-July when river flows start to decrease.
+Others are increasing the minimum-age requirement, which means families with young children will have to wait until later in the summer when river flows start to decrease.

 Another early-season option is the Kern River northeast of Bakersfield.
 The closest whitewater to Los Angeles, the Kern offers Class II and III rapids near Kernville and tougher challenges upriver.